The days are getting cooler, crisper and shorter, cold weather is right around the corner.

 Don’t forget that while taking care of your camera during extreme temperatures, taking care of yourself is also important.
 Wear warm clothing, including warm gloves and boots and make sure your skin is protected.

-Use these winter camera care tips to help you keep your camera safe this season and to help you produce amazing photos!
+Use these winter camera care tips to help you keep your camera safe this season and to help you produce amazing photos and if you want to learn to understand your camera to get amazing pictures, join The Beginners Photography Essentials class today!